-Ming Dynasty Ko-sometsuke Blue and White and Copper-red Cup with Playing Horses Design¥85,000 JPY
+Ming Dynasty Ko-sometsuke Blue and White and Copper-red Cup with Playing Horses DesignARCHIVED

-The fine quality Kintsugi is applied Maruko gold powder on the old lacquer repair.
+The excellent Kintsugi is applied with the finest gold powder finish.
 There are no noticeable defects other than the glaze flakings on the rim and kiln grits in the interior, which is a significant feature of Kosometsuke.
-It fits in a box with a sticker.

 - The description will be updated as our research progresses.

 - Images may differ in color from the actual products.